Illinois vs. Marquette: Odds, spread, over/under - November 14

 - Odds to win the national championship: +6000

-- Sportsbooks rate Illinois considerably higher (27th in the country) than the computer rankings do (103rd).
+- Bookmakers rate Illinois considerably higher (27th in college basketball) than the computer rankings do (99th).

 - With odds of +6000, Illinois has been given a 1.6% chance of winning the national championship.